 - Let them cool off

 - Use a small portion for his meal or during training.
 My huskies always have to work for their treats.

 Can dogs eat cooked potato skins?

 Are you baking some sweet potato wedges for you?
 But can you feed cooked potato skins to your dog?
 I always bake sweet potato wedges with skin and this question popped in my mind.
 Are potato skins good for my dogs?
 Well, we all know why we let the skin on the potato when we’re baking them.
 The potato skin adds more fiber and potassium to our meal, but it’s safe for our dogs?
 The answer depends on if your dog can digest it.
-If you know that your dog can digest the baked skin then he can eat bake potato skin.
-Therefore, I can safely share sweet potatoes wedges with my Siberian huskies.
+If you know that your dog can digest the baked skin, then he can eat baked potato skin.
+Therefore, I can safely share sweet potato wedges with my Siberian huskies.
 I will sprinkle lots of spices on my sweet potatoes, but there will be no seasoning on the potatoes that I’m baking for my dogs.
-The unseasoned, sweet, natural and delicious taste of sweet potatoes will make my dogs happy.
+The unseasoned, sweet, natural, and delicious taste of sweet potatoes will make my dogs happy.
 If you are worried, you can remove the skin after the potatoes are baked.
 Some dogs may have a problem digesting the skin.

 Raw potatoes are bad for your dog

 You can feed your dog normal potatoes or sweet potatoes.
 Just keep it simple.
 Don’t put season or oil on them, when you boil or bake them in the oven.
 I feed only a small amount of sweet potatoes to my dogs and I keep their diet balanced.
 A tablespoon to each other it’s enough from now and then.
 They are both active dogs.
 Don’t overdo it, keep in mind that moderation is the key.
-Do you think about adopting a Siberian husky or do you already have one?
+Do you think about adopting a Siberian husky, or do you already have one?
 Read the Siberian husky feeding guide here.